U.S. Army Garrison Rheinland-Pfalz leads the way for the Army in energy savings

 |0

-This work, U.S. Army Garrison Rheinland-Pfalz leads the way for the Army in energy savings [Image 3 of 3], by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Garrison Rheinland-Pfalz leads the way for the Army in energy savings, by SPC Matthew Poe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army Garrison Rheinland-Pfalz leads the way for the Army in energy savings